Leonard Calvert: Governor of Maryland

 Following his brother's instructions, Leonard Calvert at first attempted to govern the country in an absolutist way, but in January 1635, he had to summon a colonial assembly, which became the foundation and first session of the modern General Assembly of Maryland, the third legislature to be established in the English colonies after the House of Burgesses in the Dominion of Virginia and the General Court in the Commonwealth of Massachusetts.
 In 1638, the Assembly forced him to govern according to the common law of England, and subsequently the right to initiate legislation passed to the new General Assembly, representing the common "freeholders" (owners of freehold property) as subjects of the Crown.

 In 1638, Calvert seized a trading post at Kent Island established by the Virginian William Claiborne.
 In 1643, Governor Calvert went to England to discuss policies with his brother Lord Baltimore, the proprietor, leaving the affairs of the colony in charge of acting Governor Giles Brent, his brother-in-law (he had married Ann Brent, daughter of Richard Brent).
 Calvert returned to Maryland in 1644 with a new wife and children (William, born in 1643, and a daughter, Anne, born in 1644).
 That same year, Claiborne returned and led an uprising of Maryland Protestants against the Catholic Proprietor.
 Calvert was soon forced to flee southward to Virginia.
-He returned at the head of an armed force in 1646 and reasserted proprietarial rule.
+He returned at the head of an armed force in 1646 and reasserted proprietarial rule after three years of religious warfare had wracked the colony.

+Death and aftermath

-Leonard Calvert died of an illness in the summer of 1647.
-Before he died, he wrote a will naming Margaret Brent (the sister of Giles and a future, historically famous planter, lawyer, and female advocate for women's rights) as the executor of his estate.
+Leonard Calvert died suddenly and unexpectedly of an illness on June 9, 1647 after restoring control of the colony.
+The nature of his illness is unknown.
+Before he died, he wrote a will naming Margaret Brent (the sister of Giles and a future, historically famous planter, lawyer, and women's rights advocate) as the executor of his estate as well as managing the property of Lord Baltimore in the province.
 Calvert also named his friend and fellow passenger aboard The Ark and The Dove, Thomas Greene, as his successor to the governorship.

+Soon after his death in 1649, the Maryland Toleration Act, one of the first laws requiring religious tolerance, was written and enacted in the colony, further codifying its original proprietarial mandate of religious tolerance and re-establishing peace.

 In 1890, the State of Maryland erected an obelisk monument to Calvert and his wife at Historic St. Mary's City which had a historical district created to commemorate the colonial origins of the colony.
+The obelisk is a cenotaph as the true location of his grave is unknown.